Do you pay anything up front?

 Transparency checkpoint: Your agreement should state whether costs are deducted before or after the fee is calculated.

-Arizona ethics rule (why your agreement must be specific): Arizona’s rules require a written contingent fee agreement that states the method of the fee, expenses, and whether expenses are deducted before/after the fee is calculated, plus a written closing statement showing distribution if there’s a recovery.
+Arizona ethics rule (why your agreement must be specific): Arizona’s rules require a written contingent fee agreement that explains how the fee works, how the firm handles expenses, whether it deducts expenses before or after calculating the fee, and—if there’s a recovery—a written closing statement showing how the funds are distributed.

 Federal Medicare authority (why Medicare can reduce net and slow payout): CMS explains conditional payment recovery and the obligation to reimburse Medicare when there’s a settlement/judgment/award/other payment.